ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/afrc/how-to-4.md

 Depending on the device, image properties like `image_create_info.format` and `image_create_info.usage` (e.g. storage images) may be incompatible with fixed-rate compression.

 Try using different values for these in case you find a suitable combination for your application, that supports fixed-rate compression.
-Otherwise, for best performance, try to find one that supports AFBC if possible, following the guidance found in [the guide](https://developer.arm.com/documentation/101897/latest/Buffers-and-textures/AFBC-textures-for-Vulkan?lang=en), so that the output ideally looks like this:
+Otherwise, for better performance, try to find one that at least supports AFBC if possible, following the guidance found in [the guide](https://developer.arm.com/documentation/101897/latest/Buffers-and-textures/AFBC-textures-for-Vulkan?lang=en), so that the output ideally looks like this:

 ```output
 I/VulkanSamples: [info] IMAGE SUPPORTS VK_IMAGE_COMPRESSION_DEFAULT_EXT